sixChar/arxiv-feed/README.md

 ## TODOs
-- Use negatives in vector queries
+- Add negatives to embedding queries
-- Web GUI
+- Add generate missing embeddings button to webui? might just want to keep this as a commandline thing
+- Add authentication to webui